microsoft/Kusto-Query-Language/doc/re2-library.md

 | `x{-n}`   | (≡ `x{n}?`) (NOT SUPPORTED) VIM             |
 | `x=`      | (≡ `x?`) (NOT SUPPORTED) VIM                |

 Implementation restriction: The counting forms x{n,m}, x{n,}, and x{n} reject forms that create a minimum or maximum repetition count above 1000.
-Unlimited repetitions are not subject to this restriction.
+Unlimited repetitions aren't subject to this restriction.

 ### Possessive repetitions